Zohair-coder/drexel-scraper/README.md

 You can modify the scraper to scrape other terms by changing the `year`, `quarter`, and `college_code` variables in `src/config.py`.

+To view all the options that the scraper supports, run `python3 src/main.py --help` on Mac/Linux, or `python src/main.py --help` on Windows.

 #### Authentication

 Since the term master schedule is only accessible to logged-in Drexel students, to run the scraper, you will need to provide your Drexel credentials as well as provide multi-factor authentication (MFA).